Are You a Sales-Driven Marketer? You Should Be.

 Selling is a lot harder when you start cold.
 I often found myself in positions where I either had to educate an entire market one client at a time or dispel misconceived notions based on lackluster marketing.
 Both take time and energy away from building a quality sales relationship.
 Instead of being 100% focused on a salesperson’s most important task: selling, I often had to backpedal to build or rebuild a relationship with my customers.

-It was RIDICULOUS.
+It was ridiculous.
 A colossal waste of time, money and resources.
-Mine, my client’s and my company’s.
-After a decade of going to work thinking, “I know there’s a better way to do this,” I finally decided to act on the impulse.
-Marketing should ALWAYS add value to the sales process and be interwoven in the sales cycle.
+Mine, my clients' and my company’s.
+After a decade of going to work thinking, “I know there’s a better way to do this,” I finally decided to take action.
+Marketing should add value to the sales process and be interwoven into the sales cycle.
 I was tired of death by silo.

-I had been analyzing competitors, researching customer behavior and designing my own marketing materials behind corporate’s back for years.
-Armed with front lines sales experience and a bachelor’s degree in psychology, I knew the missing piece was technical knowledge of marketing itself.
+I had been analyzing competitors, researching customer behavior, and designing my own marketing materials behind Corporate’s back for years.
+Armed with front line sales experience and a bachelor’s degree in psychology, I knew the missing piece was technical knowledge of marketing itself.
 So, I made the decision to leave sales and become a marketer.
 Not just any marketer.
 The BEST marketer.
 I would do it for all the salespeople out there pounding pavement, making the phones ring, and grinding hard every day to keep their companies profitable and growing.
-I went to work for a tech startup and emerged a revenue generation machine.
+I took a massive pay cut to be come an intern at a tech startup and I emerged a revenue generation machine.
 I had become a sales-driven marketer.
-I earned results, but never, EVER at the cost of my team or my customers.
-Fluent in marketing automation, data and analytics, content strategy, inbound methodology, social media and more, I launched myself into the startup community and began disrupting immediately.
+I was seeing results, but never, ever at the cost of my team or my customers.
+Fluent in marketing automation, data and analytics, content strategy, inbound methodology, social media and more, I was ready to launched myself into the startup community and do some serious growth hacking.

 A Sales-Driven Marketer is Born

 I didn’t expect it at the beginning of this journey, but I hadn’t just become a marketer.
 The relationship between sales and marketing should be a bridge, not a dam.
-I am the ultimate translator, uniquely qualified to understand both the sales perspective and the marketing vision, aligning them perfectly for public consumption.
+As a sales-driven marketer, I am the ultimate translator, uniquely qualified to understand both the sales perspective and the marketing vision, aligning them perfectly for public consumption.
 I am an engineer, building an infrastructure of processes that support short and long-term growth.
-I’m a chemist, mixing technology, data and creativity to execute the perfect profit-generating formula.
-I’m a therapist, understanding and nurturing the deep needs of my founders, salespeople and customers.
+I’m a chemist, mixing technology, data, and creativity to execute the perfect profit-generating formula.
+I’m a therapist, understanding and nurturing the deep needs of my founders, salespeople, and customers.